 How to Store Fresh Sage Pesto

-I transferred to a couple of glass jam jars and refrigerated immediately.
+I transferred my fresh pesto to a couple of glass jam jars and refrigerated immediately.
 I recommend using up fresh pesto within a few weeks.
-Although, I gifted some to my Mom and she kept her for months.
-Alternatively, you can freeze pesto in an airtight container.
-I froze some fresh pesto and it lasted all year in my freezer – whenever I needed some, I just scooped it out and added it to freshly cooked, hot pasta (no need to thaw).
+Although, I gifted some to my Mom and she kept her jars of pesto in the fridge for months with no problems.

 What Makes Homemade Pesto Different?